EmiliodDev/SpaceBlitz/README.md

 # Space Blitz

 Welcome to Space Blitz, a challenging and action-packed space shooter game developed using Python and Pygame.
-This project was created as part of a competition for a scholarship in the field of Systems Engineering, and it was developed in just 3 days.
+This project was created as part of a competition for a scholarship in the field of Computer Systems Engineering, and it was developed in just 3 days.
 I'm proud to say that this project won the competition, showcasing my skills in software development and creativity under pressure!

 ### Table of Contents